 Expanding Job Creation

 To expand job creation, Congress must provide a stable and predictable economic environment by agreeing to a long-term balanced budget strategy.
 It must simplify tax and other regulations.
 It must encourage responsible access to capital and overseas markets.
 And it must listen and respond to the needs of small businesses, which make up half of this nation’s jobs.
-My positions on the Financial Services and Small Business Committees will enable me to address these issues head on.
+Congressman Murphy's positions on the Financial Services and Small Business Committees will enable me to address these issues head on.

-We must also look to long-term economic growth by investing in infrastructure—like roads, bridges, railways, and ports—as well as skilled labor and manufacturing, basic scientific research and development, and education.
+He believes we must also look to long-term economic growth by investing in infrastructure—like roads, bridges, railways, and ports—as well as skilled labor and manufacturing, basic scientific research and development, and education.
 Without these investments we will lose our ability to compete in a global scale with rising economic powers such as China and Brazil.

 Promoting business growth